BEST TIME TO START TREATMENT

 The American Association of Orthodontists (AAO) recommends that every child should get an orthodontic screening no later than age 7.

 Many orthodontic problems are easier to correct if detected early rather than waiting until jaw growth has slowed.
+In fact, many successful and less invasive treatments completely depend on the growth spurt for optimal correction.
 Early treatment may mean a patient will avoid surgery, adult tooth extraction, or other more serious treatment needs later in life.

 Of course not!
 Healthy teeth can be moved at any age and an orthodontist can improve the smile of practically anyone.
 In fact, orthodontists regularly treat patients in their 50s, 60s and older!

-Orthodontists are the dental specialists who have undergone 2-3 years*of additional education specifically devoted to the correction of dental and facial irregularities.
+Orthodontists are the dental specialists who have undergone 2-3 years of additional education specifically devoted to the correction of dental and facial irregularities.
 This is what they do, day in, and day out.
-An orthodontist is expert at moving teeth, helping jaws develop properly, and working with the patient to help make sure the teeth stay in their new positions.
+An orthodontist is an expert at moving teeth, helping jaws develop properly, and working with the patient to help make sure the teeth stay in their new positions.

 Our orthodontists are also Board Certified Diplomates of the American Board of Orthodontics.
 This means they have taken exams and presented very challenging cases to a group of their peers for critical evaluation.
 This certification is a demonstration of Drs.
 Thanasas’ and Ker’s devotion to providing the highest quality of orthodontic treatment.